NasserMughrabi/KSoC-TA/README.md

 # Comments to Evaluators:

 Nothing to make you aware of.
-Work stands for itself
+Work stands for itself.

 # Assignment Specific Topics